Skip to main content

 }

-• Finally, the function returns the array of processed OHLC bars, or logs an error if the API request fails.
+• Returns the final processed bar array or throws an error if the API request fails.